dthree/vantage/README.md

 ## Extensions

 Vantage supports command extensions and this is the primary reason for supporting sub-commands.
-For example, someone could create a suite of server diagnostic commands under the namespace `system` and publish it as `vantage-system`:
+For example, someone could create a suite of server diagnostic commands under the namespace `system` and publish it as `vantage-system`.

+##### Programmatic use

+Vantage has a `.use(extension)` function, which expects a Node module extension (exposed as a function).
+You can also pass in the string of the module as an alternative, and `vantage` will `require` it for you.

 ```js
 var system = require('vantage-system');